June 28, 2018

 OEE is critical to quality control; it directly measures productivity (actual production compared to capacity to produce) and is correlated directly with operating income and profit.

 Production machines are designed to meet a certain capacity.
 In practice, output lags far behind that volume for a variety of reasons.
 This means that there is hidden production capacity.
-Only Vecna Robotics closes that gap in knowledge, using AI to design immediate corrective action.
+Only Vecna Robotics closes that gap in knowledge, using AI and IIoT to design immediate corrective action.

 In the book, “Overall Equipment Effectiveness: A Powerful Production/Maintenance Tool for Increased Profits,” author Robert C. Hansen compares the business case of a ten percent improvement in OEE for a manufacturer producing and selling $100 million per year, generating earnings before interest and tax (EBIT) of $9 million.
 The base business case of operating at a 60 percent OEE is compared to the same company operating at a 66 percent OEE.
 Firstly, comparing the reduction of direct labor’s impact to operating income is a 21 percent improvement in EBIT; secondly, comparing the impact of increased sales to operating income is a 62 percent improvement to EBIT.